Skip to Content

 Restart Your Phone

-Your phone may be glitching due to its software acting up, resulting in Telegram not connecting on mobile data.
+Your phone may be glitching due to its software acting up, resulting in this annoyance on Telegram.
 To fix this quickly, restart your Android phone by pressing the “Power” on the side and selecting “Restart.”

 Press the “Volume” and “Side” buttons on an iPhone until you see the power menu, and drag the slider to turn it off.
 Now simply press the “Power” button until the Apple logo appears on the screen and the Home screen shows up.

-Now, turn on mobile data, open the Telegram app, and see if it connects.
+Now, activate the data connection, open the Telegram app, and see if it connects this time.

 Check Telegram and Network Provider Service Status

 Telegram servers often undergo scheduled maintenance, resulting in the service going down for a bit.
-Telegram won’t connect during this period while using mobile data or Wi-Fi.
+The platform won’t connect to the internet during this period while using cellular data or Wi-Fi.
 Your only option here is to wait and let the developers fix the bugs and get the service back up.

-Your phone service provider might also be experiencing a temporary outage, which can be why the mobile data is not letting you connect to Telegram or other apps.
+Your phone service provider might also be experiencing a temporary outage, which is why Telegram is not connecting to mobile data.

 Android: